-Heart Attack Florence, TX
+Heart Attack Florence, Texas

-Generally, the following are the most widespread warning signs of a heart attack:
+Generally, the following are the most common signs and symptoms of a heart attack:

-- Compressing or Pulling in the Chest Area
+- Compressing or Pulling in the Chest

-- Burning Sensation in the Chest
+- Burning Feeling in the Chest

 - Pain in the neck, jaw, shoulder, arm, or back

 Heart attacks are caused from clots or blockages which prevent the appropriate flow of blood within the coronary arteries.
 Whenever the blood cannot get to the part of the heart where it is needed, the spot becomes deprived of oxygen and won't function correctly.
 If the blockage continues, the cells within the said location can die.